netdata/netdata/docs/cloud/manage/plans.md

 > ⚠️ Downgrade or cancellation may affect users in your Space.
 Please check what roles are available on the [each plans](https://github.com/netdata/netdata/blob/master/docs/cloud/manage/plans.md#areas-impacted-by-plans).
 Users with unavailable roles on the new plan will immediately have restricted access to the Space.

 > ⚠️ Any credit given to you will be available to use on future paid subscriptions with us.
-It will be available until the the **end of the following year**.
+It will be available until the **end of the following year**.

 ### Areas impacted by plans